Asus Zenbook Duo 2026 review: Panther Lake makes this the best multitasking laptop I’ve used

 I ran a few benchmarks to see where it sits:

 In real-world terms, it feels every bit as snappy as you’d expect from any high-end ultrabook.
-In terms of speed and fluidity, the experience is top-notch.
-While I haven’t used this machine for video editing purposes, I never really felt that the performance was slowing down.
-The 32 GB RAM really plays a big role, along with the superfast SSD storage.
-Now, I did play some Tekken 7 to kill time, and it ran perfectly without any hiccups or frame drops.
-Of course, you won’t be playing heavy AAA titles at max settings, but for writing, browsing, watching and multitasking, it flies.
+When you compare it to the previous generation’s Meteor Lake chips, Panther Lake feels like a proper step up in fluidity.
+I never felt the performance slow down, even with both screens active, running different workflows at the same time.
+The 32 GB of RAM plays a huge role here, especially when you’re multitasking across two displays.
+In fact, I even played some Tekken 7 to kill time, and it ran perfectly without any hiccups or frame drops.
+The new Arc graphics architecture in Panther Lake is surprisingly capable.
+Of course, you won’t be playing heavy AAA titles at max settings, but it’s more than enough for casual gaming and smooth 4K video playback.
+For writing, browsing, and heavy multitasking, it flies.
 The PC Mark 10 Work score of 7,385 confirms that it’s more than capable enough for a demanding user.

 Living with two screens: The actual use case